flimflam-austin/hugo-cms-test/content/quick_reads/20201108-biden-qtd/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      > “_With the campaign over, it’s time to put the anger and the harsh rhetoric behind us and come together as a nation.
+      <div><blockquote>“<em>With the campaign over, it’s time to put the anger
+      and the harsh rhetoric behind us and come together as a nation.
 It’s time for America to unite.
 And to heal.
 We are the United States of America.
-And there’s nothing we can’t do, if we do it together._“
+      And there’s nothing we can’t do, if we do it together.</em>“</blockquote><p></p></div>
     citation: JOSEPH R. BIDEN
     _key: ff31674c94c1
   - order: 1
     useCheckmark: true
     body: >-
-      In response to reports by news outlets that Pres.
-Trump lost the election, the President said "The simple fact is this election is far from over.
+      <div><p>In response to reports by news outlets that Pres.
+Trump lost the
-      Read more on our source page.
+      election, the President said "The simple fact is this election is far from over.
+Read more on our source page.</p><p></p></div>
     citation: VIEW SOURCES
     _key: 9e21b4edbdba